joomla/coding-standards/README.md

 See Joomla coding standards documentation at [http://joomla.github.io/coding-standards/](http://joomla.github.io/coding-standards/)

-If you want to contribute and improve this documentation find the source files at [https://github.com/joomla/coding-standards/tree/gh-pages](https://github.com/joomla/coding-standards/tree/gh-pages)
+If you want to contribute and improve this documentation, you can find the source files in the manual section of the master branch [https://github.com/joomla/coding-standards/tree/master/manual](https://github.com/joomla/coding-standards/tree/master/manual)

 ## Requirements